Managing Director, Policy and Regulation

-Mr. Janson has a Master’s of Science in International Finance and an undergraduate degree in International Economic Theory and Policy, both from Georgetown University in Washington, DC.
-Born in Panama, he is bilingual in English and Spanish.
+Mr. Janson has a graduate degree in International Finance and an undergraduate degree in International Economic Theory and Policy, both from Georgetown University in Washington, DC.
+Born and raised in Panama, Mr. Janson is a native Spanish and English speaker.